Key Facts & Summary

-The prince was buried in Worcester Cathedral, and following her husband’s death Catherine of Aragon moved to London and lived for a period of time with Elizabeth of York, her mother-in-law.
-It is not entirely sure whether Arthur and Catherine even had the chance to consume their marriage.
+The prince was buried in Worcester Cathedral and, following her husband’s death Catherine of Aragon moved to London and lived for a period of time with Elizabeth of York, her mother-in-law.
+It is not entirely sure whether Arthur and Catherine had the chance to consummate their marriage.

 What happened after Prince Arthur’s death?

 If Prince Arthur had survived, the history of England would have manifested itself in a very different way.
-However, at his death, Arthur’s brother, Henry became the first in line to the throne.
+However, on his death, Arthur’s brother, Henry became the first in line to the throne.

 Queen Isabella of Spain was able to ‘obtain a disposition’ from Pope Julius II (Burke 2018).
 Catherine was betrothed to Arthur’s younger brother, Henry, nearly six years her junior.

 A papal dispensation was obtained for the marriage, which was solemnised on June 11, 1509.
 Catherine bore five children, all of whom except the youngest, Mary, born in 1516, died in infancy.